swenggmanjeet/bluemix-nodeangularseed-gulp/README.md

         + Each angular component contains:
             + *.component.js --> Define the angular component module and his own controller
             + *.template.html
-            + *.style.scss --> *Remember to add it in the main component.all.scss of /scss folder
+            + *.style.scss --> *Remember to add it in the main component.all.scss of /scss folder*.

     + **/scss**: Style declarations using SaSS technology (scss).
     + **index.html**: Main html view where the angular app is injected.